The Best Places for Indoor Play in Hong Kong

 These monster environments have everything under one roof to let the rugrats let off some steam, and even spots for mum and dad to chill out.

-Fresh on the Hong Kong indoor play scene is SuperPark, an indoor activity park with Finnish roots.
-It’s aimed at ‘people of all ages and sizes who come for movement, friendship and fun’.
-Sounds like a plan, and we can attest that our kids aged between 2 and 8 had a blast, partaking in the many activities up for grabs: ‘Adventure Area’ (with obstacle walls, trampolines, zip wires, slides, play towers, pedal car racing), ‘Freestyle Hall’ (skate and scoot world, trampolines, foam pit, climbing wall) and ‘Game Arena’ (baseball, golf range, basketball, superbowling).
+A large indoor activity park with Finnish roots, SuperPark is aimed at ‘people of all ages and sizes who come for movement, friendship and fun’.
+Sounds like a plan, and we can attest that our kids had a blast, partaking in the many activities up for grabs: ‘Adventure Area’ (with obstacle walls, trampolines, zip wires, slides, play towers, pedal car racing), ‘Freestyle Hall’ (skate and scoot world, trampolines, foam pit, climbing wall) and ‘Game Arena’ (baseball, golf range, basketball, superbowling).
 Seriously,they’ll never want to leave.

 The aptly named play centre is Hong Kong’s largest indoor family entertainment space for toddlers to teens.
 There’s 14,000 square feet of amusement open every day of the year, including mini golf, a huge rock wall to test their climbing skills (plus a smaller one for toddlers), interactive playground and more.
-Little ones will love going down the largest indoor slides in Asia (come to think of it, all ages will!) and bigger kids will get a thrill partnering up with a friend and stepping into the virtual reality capsules, VR pods that send them into deep space and down roller coasters.
+It’s had a complete renovation with new and updated equipment, and they’ve added experiences like a Warrior Zone and a Mandarin playgroup with singing, dancing, sports and more.
+Little ones will love going down the largest indoor slides in Asia and bigger kids will get a thrill partnering up with a friend and stepping into the virtual reality capsules, VR pods that send them into deep space and down roller coasters.

 G/F, 31 North Plaza, Family Recreation Centre, 96 Siena Avenue, Discovery Bay North, Lantau; 2441 0098